nazarpechka/volvox-old/README.md

     `make -j4`

-Using the wallet on Linux or MacOS:
+Using VOLVOX Linux and MacOS wallet:
 ----
 The gui wallet is in ./VOLVOX/src/qt and the daemon in ./VOLVOX/src directories.